 How does the cost of Swiss CNC machines compare to traditional CNC machines?

 Generally, swiss CNC machines tend to cost more upfront than traditional CNC lathes.
-They require higher precision components and often have more axes or complex mechanisms.
+They require high-precision components and often have more axes or complex mechanisms.
 Maintenance and tooling costs may also be higher.

 What should one consider when looking to purchase a used Swiss lathe?